 | Annual|| $45,750|

-In Illinois, your starting salary for nurse practitioners is $78,940 a year and $37.95 per hour.
+In Illinois, your starting nurse practitioner salary is $78,940 a year and $37.95 per hour.
 With the popular city of Chicago nestled on Lake Michigan, you will live a good life on this salary as living costs are much lower than some other popular US cities.
 Job opportunities in larger cities are also more readily available and you’ll likely be able to choose which position is right for you.